 What do you think would happen if you ever returned to Russia?

 If I ever return, I will end up in jail, or I will be dead.
 Those are the only two options that I can imagine.

 Do you miss Russia and your friends and family?

 This is a difficult question.
 Here in the Netherlands, I am trying to build a new life with my husband.
 And that means that I focus my attention only on the present and the future.
-I don’t want to look back.
+I prefer not to look back.
 Maybe I do miss Russia a bit, but I try to not think about it.
-Now my husband and I focus on a career in science which I have always dreamed of.
+Now my husband and I focus on a career in science, which I have always dreamed of.

 By sharing their stories, we get to understand the daily lives of couples that are running a business together, that are activists for freedom and equality together, that are facing everyday problems together or that simply are what they actually are, two people in love.
 We want them to be seen – by sharing their stories.

 It is too dangerous to be a trans activist

 What are the changes that you would like to see in Russia to make life safer for LGBT?